-Chapter Secretaries (an elected Assistant Secretary may represent an absent Secretary).
+(3) Chapter Secretaries (an elected Assistant Secretary may represent an absent Secretary).

-Elected Chapter Delegates.
-Each Chapter, except National Headquarters Chapter, shall be entitled to one delegate for each 25 active members or major fraction thereof on rolls as of 31 December proceeding.
-Multiple members and deceased MIP Members shall not be included in the computation of delegates.
+(4) Elected and/or Appointed Chapter Delegates.

+(a) Each Chapter, except National Headquarters Chapter, shall be entitled to one delegate for each twenty-five (25) active members or major fraction thereof on the rolls as of the preceding 31 December.
+Multiple and deceased MIP members shall not be included in determining the number of delegates to which a Chapter is entitled.

-A delegate may represent one Chapter only.
+(b) A delegate may represent one Chapter only.

-A duly accredited alternate may attend and vote in the absence of the delegate.
+(c) A duly accredited alternate may attend and vote in the absence of a duly credentialed elected or appointed Chapter delegate.

-Proxy Delegates.
-Any Chapter located outside continental limits of the United States which does not have delegates registered shall have the right to vote upon any proposed amendment(s) to the National Directives System.
-Upon certification of the Chapter action by National Headquarters, the Chapter shall be entitled to one vote cast by the National Secretary.
+(5) Proxy Delegates.
+Any Chapter located outside the continental limits of the United States, which does not have delegates registered at the National Convention shall have the right to vote upon any proposed amendment(s) to the National Directives System provided such Chapter, in writing, notifies and directs National Headquarters as to the manner in which to cast its “vote” on any such proposed amendment(s).
+Upon certification of the Chapter’s action by National Headquarters, the Chapter shall be entitled to one vote upon such proposed amendment(s) to be cast by the National Secretary-Treasurer as directed by that Chapter.

-Non-Voting Delegates.
-Attendees not eligible to be voting delegates shall have all the rights and privileges of voting delegates except the right to vote.
-Their nametags, received upon registration, shall be plainly marked “Non-Voting Delegate.”
+(6) Voting Delegates.
+Each voting delegate attending the National Convention shall, upon registration, have his nametag plainly marked in some distinctive manner to identify him as a “voting delegate.”

+b.
 Quorum.
-Seventy-five voting delegates, representing not less than ten chapters constitute a Quorum at all National Conventions.
+Seventy-five (75) voting delegates, representing not less than ten (10) Chapters, shall constitute a quorum at a National Convention.

+c.
 General Sessions.
-The Order of business, which may be changed by majority vote shall be as follows:
+The order of business, which may be changed by a majority vote of the voting delegates present, shall be as follows:

-Minutes of the previous Convention
+(1) Minutes of the previous National Convention.

-Reports of National Officers
+(2) Reports of National Officers